wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/6-summary.md

-In this module you learned about Windows Virtual Desktop, a new desktop and app virtualization service in Microsoft Azure.
+In this module you learned about Windows Virtual Desktop, the desktop and app virtualization service in Microsoft Azure.
+Specifically you learned:

+- Benefits of Windows Virtual desktop
+- What microsoft manages and what you manage
+- Infrastructure and system requirements
+- When to choose Windows Virtual Desktop

 Continue this learning path to learn about each aspect of the three-step process to **Prepare > Deploy > Optimize** your Windows Virtual Desktop environments.